Caring For You At The End Of Life - Northfield Hospice

 Tree of Remembrance

 Our annual tree lighting ceremony in December is a unique way to remember your loved one and raise money for hospice services as we enter into the holiday season.
-Strings of lights may be purchased to dedicate to your special person.
+Lights may be purchased to dedicate to your special person.
 This event is open to the public.
 Please contact the hospice office for more information.

 Annual Hospice Memorial Service